maxleeds/w205/README.md

 # w205
 Final Project

-Please also READMEs in subdirs.
+Please also view READMEs in subdirs.

 Base requirements to run this project are: